-The College reserves the right to change course offerings or the schedule of courses due to enrollment, staffing and/or financial issues.
+The College reserves the right to change course offerings or the schedule of courses due to enrollment and/or staffing.
 If a general education course is cancelled due to low enrollment, the Bursar/Registrar will work with the Le Moyne Registrar to reserve any available seats for registration in equivalent coursework on their campus, an off-site location or on-line.
 Should there be no available Le Moyne hosted sections, students should refer to the Transfer Credit Policy.